 The answer will surprise many of you: “people.”

 Images that prominently feature one or more people perform 18% worse than the industry average.
-Even images like the one to the right that feature the optimal color (the Medium Aquamarine dress on the left) still slightly underperform because of the presence of people in the image.
+Even images like the one to the right that features the optimal color (the Medium Aquamarine dress on the left) still slightly underperform because of the presence of people in the image.

 This is something that luxury hospitality brands should keep in mind when creating content designed for social channels; especially brands like Mandarin Oriental (hint hint) who feature people in nearly half of their Instagram images.

 For content marketers looking to increase their results, or marketers worried about organic content going to zero, lean on the data.
-Either by doing your own analysis or by partnering with A.I. platforms like ours, maximizing returns with data-driven content changes is possible and often very cost-effective.
+Either by doing your own analysis or by partnering with A.I. platforms like ours, maximizing returns with data-driven content changes are possible and often very cost-effective.
 The best brands are using data to inform their content strategies already.

 Using neural networks, our A.I. platform identifies over 50 different features of what’s in a piece of marketing content – things like colors (of 256 total possibilities), image elements, image resolution, time of post, channel, hashtags used, and more.
 Using machine learning, our platform then finds the patterns among those features to be able to predict the success of various types of marketing content, channels, and deployment strategies for brands.